flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 ![The Legend of Zelda: The Wind Waker (2003).](wind_waker.png){.open-float}

 During the same time, PC graphics cards were starting to discard fixed-function pipelines in favour of **shader cores** (units that run small programs which define how pixels are operated).
-Flipper is still a fixed-function GPU, however by including components such as the TEV unit, one could argue that Nintendo provided their own shader-like solution.
+Flipper still contains a fixed-function GPU, however, by including components such as the TEV unit, one could argue that Nintendo provided their own shader-like solution.

 I guess one of the best examples of games that exploited this new capability is **The Legend of Zelda: Wind Waker** which implements a unique colour/lighting technique known as **Cel shading** to make its textures look *cartoonish*.